Joliet, Illinois: Bicycle trails

-Many miles of bike trails wind through Joliet.
 The Rock Run and Joliet Junction Trails are roughly north–south routes that begin at the Theodore Marsh in Crest Hill, Illinois, and have southern termini on the I&M Canal State Trail.
 These three paths can be used as a 16-mile loop through western Joliet.
-The I and M Canal State Trail stretches about 60 miles to Peru, Illinois, for longer bike rides.
+The I and M Canal State Trail stretches about 60 miles to Peru.
+The Wauponsee Glacial Trail also begins close to town.

 Education

 As of 2009, almost all public-school students in Joliet attend schools in Joliet Public Schools District 86, Joliet Township High School District 204, Troy Community Consolidated School District 30-C, and Plainfield Community Consolidated School District 202.